ataylor89/unix_wisdom/shell.md

     grep pattern file(s)

-This usage of grep searches for pattern in the file or files listed.
+This usage of grep searches for a pattern in the file or files listed.

 We can also usage grep to search for text in every file of a directory and its subdirectories.